codenpixel/landio/README.md

 ## License
-This code is released under the license.
+This code is released under the MIT license.